kiwi0fruit/misc/src/socionics-jat/README.md

 ## 7. Model A

-There is a set of hypotheses about Jung-Augustinavichiute-Talanov (JAT) cognitive functions that together give Model A as consequences.
+A set of hypotheses about Jung-Augustinavichiute-Talanov (JAT) cognitive functions that together give Model A as consequences is given below.
 Worth mentioning that decomposition to separate hypotheses were done by me and it gave rise to a pair of new assumptions.
+It could have been written better but it's merely a translation of my old texts.

 |       |    |      | |       |    |      | |        |        |           |
 |-------|----|------|-|-------|----|------|-|--------|--------|-----------|